 Disc Brakes: Good or Bad For Road Bikes?

 I specifically asked people I don’t generally hang with, just to be sure they won’t try and agree with my point out of friendship.
 The explanation I got from pretty much everyone is that disc brakes won’t give them anything if they are simply trying to win a race.
-That few hundred grams less, even it seemed unimportant compared to the added weight of a bike and a rider together can really make a difference when you have a group of equally good cyclers trying to win a race.
-However, for people that are not racing this <0.01% speed you get by not having disc brakes is completely irrelevant.
+That few hundred grams less, even if it seemed unimportant compared to the added weight of a bike and a rider together, can really make a difference when you have a group of equally good cyclers trying to win a race.
+However, for people that are not racing, this <0.01% speed you get by not having disc brakes is completely irrelevant.
 On the other hand, you gain more than a 100% increase in braking power.

 For me, the answer is simple because I know my goals are not winning races.

 An important note before we begin… There are actually some road bikes whose frames and forks with rim brakes actually have attachments for disc brakes as part of the factory build.

 For all the other non-disc frames, there is really no attachment point for disc brakes unless you can mount some kind of adaptor.

 Disc Brake Adaptor For a Non-Disc Frame

 I’ve experimented a lot with adaptors, and there are limits on adaptations with each and every one.
 Especially the more expensive ones, as they are usually made for specific frames and forks.